Nipun0309/home/README.md

      git clone https://github.com/<your-username>/home.git
    ```

-1. Run the bash commands below after forking, cloning the repository and making the appropriate changes to the code and content:
+1. Run the following bash commands after forking, cloning the repository and making the appropriate changes to the code and content:

    ```bash
      npm install